Pseudo-Dionysius the Areopagite: Historical-critical and philological overview

 Other scholars such as Bart D. Ehrman disagree, see for example Forged.
 While pseudo-Dionysius can be seen as a communicator of tradition, he can also be seen as a polemicist, who tried to alter Neo-Platonic tradition in a novel way for the Christian world that would make notions of complicated Divine Hierarchies more of an emphasis than notions of direct relationship with the figure of Christ as Mediator.

-Some modern scholars, including recent contributor Evangelos Nikitopoulos, Romanian professor Dumitru Stăniloae, and English translator John Parker, argue in favor of a traditional composition date in the late first to early second century.
-Their case draws upon harmonizations with alleged anachronisms, contemporary lexical parallels and idiosyncrasies, and internal literary and historical consistency.
-Most significant are the pre-Proclean references to the corpus by figures such as John Chrysostom and Juvenal of Jerusalem, and especially by members of the Alexandrian tradition—Pantaenus, Origen, Gregory Nazianzus, and Jerome—who demonstrate familiarity with the Corpus Dionysiacum.
-Even Proclus himself, who admitted to "summariz[ing] the observations rightly made... by some of our predecessors" such as Origen, appears to cite an external source for the euphemism "flowers and supersubstantial lights"—a phrase explicitly found only in Dionysius.
-Linguistic analyses further suggest that nearly two-thirds of Dionysius' terminology lacks precedent in any known pre-sixth-century Christian or Neoplatonic text, while another quarter can be traced to ante-Nicene philosophical sources such as Platonic dialogues.
-Nikitopoulos argues that this primitive theological vocabulary aligns with the intellectual profile reconstructed for another second-century Eastern convert with a pagan Greek education: Justin Martyr.
+Religious defenses of traditional attribution

+Romanian Orthodox theologian and professor Dumitru Stăniloae, and English translator Reverend John Parker, had argued in favour of a traditional composition date in the late 1st to early 2nd century.
+Similarly, Evangelos Nikitopoulos and Patrick Craig Truglia argue for the corpus having a composition date prior to the 3rd century, basing their case primarily on the text's internal self-identification as Paul's disciple and asserting that pagan Neoplatonists borrowed from early Christian thought.
+Nikitopoulos also posits that there is theological vocabulary which aligns the language use with that of Justin Martyr.
+These views are rejected by mainstream scholarship and historians, who date the works to 5th or 6th century Syria due to their direct textual reliance on Proclus and an absence from the historical record prior to 532 AD.

 Thought

-Dionysius attributed his inspiration to pseudo-Hierotheus, professing that he was writing to popularize the teachings of his master.
-Pseudo-Hierotheus was the author of The book of Hierotheus on the hidden mysteries of the house of God.
-Pseudo-Hierotheus is believed to be the fifth century Syrian monk Stephen Bar Sudhaile, a pantheistic writer.
+Within his writings, Dionysius frames his theology as a continuation of his mentor named "Hierotheus", a figure intended to evoke Hierotheos of Athens to reinforce the author's 1st-century persona.
+While later some 19th to 20th century scholars attempted to link this figure to the The book of Hierotheus on the hidden mysteries of the house of God which is attributed to a 5th century Syrian monk Stephen Bar Sudhaile, this is contentious, as modern consensus holds that The Book of Hierotheos was composed after the Dionysian corpus and was itself influenced by Dionysius.

 The works of Dionysius are mystical, and show strong Neoplatonic influence.
 For example, he uses Plotinus' well-known analogy of a sculptor cutting away that which does not enhance the desired image, and shows familiarity with Proclus.
 He also shows influence from Clement of Alexandria, the Cappadocian Fathers, Origen, and others.